tomkyle/homebrew-negatives/README.md

 # homebrew-negatives

 **Convert and process your digital film negatives.
-Bash scripts for Mac OS.**
+Bash scripts for MacOS.**

 ## Requirements

-Make sure to have the [Homebrew](https://brew.sh/) package manager for OSX installed.
+Make sure to have the [Homebrew](https://brew.sh/) package manager for MacOS installed.
 The [installation instructions](https://brew.sh/) may look weird to first-timers, but it's really done in a minute.

 **Optional, but recommended:** Make this *homebrew-negatives* *tap* and its included tools available to your local Homebrew ecosystem.
 Quoted from Homebrew docs:
 > `brew` will be able to work on those formulae as if they were in Homebrew's canonical repository.
 You can install and uninstall them with `brew [un]install`, and the formulae are automatically updated when you run brew update.